lupyuen/pinephone-nuttx/README.md

   UART3 does not respond.
 So yes VBAT-BB must be on.

-TODO: Increase the PWRKEY delays
+- Increase the PWRKEY delays to 2 seconds.
+Still the same results.

 TODO: Inside UART Driver, log the received chars